storj/docs/app/dcs/third-party-tools/iconik/page.md

 2.  **Aggregates files from multiple cloud storages.** If Storj is only one part of your storage solution, Iconik makes it easy to aggregate your files from multiple storage providers.

-3.  **Cost Savings. **Adds editing and sharing features to your Storj data, creating feature-rich storage and while maintaining low costs for the storage itself.&#x20;
+3.  **Cost Savings. **Adds editing and sharing features to your Storj data, creating feature-rich storage and while maintaining low costs for the storage itself.

 ## Integration

 To integrate Storj storage with Iconik, you will mount your cloud storage in Iconik's Admin section using S3 credentials.

-Iconik integrates with any S3-compatible cloud storage platform.&#x20;
+Iconik integrates with any S3-compatible cloud storage platform.

 To complete the integration, you will need: